masashitanimura/2.0/pages/api/pullStream.md

 The JSON response contains the following details:

 - data – The data to parse
-  - audioCodecBytes - The audio codec setup of thisRTP stream if it is audio
+  - audioCodecBytes - The audio codec setup of this RTP stream if it is audio
   - configID – The configuration ID for this command
   - emulateUserAgent – This is the string that the EMS uses to identify itself with the other server.
 It can be modified so that EMS identifies itself as, say, a Flash Media Server
   - forceTcp – Whether TCP MUST be used, or if UDP can be used